 Approach: To gain more insight into the dominant pathway and general mechanism involved, important intermediates of different systems were investigated.
 A variety of techniques were used to analyze the gaseous, aqueous, and solid phases.
 Ethylene, ethane, and monchlorinated hydrocarbons were identified as the hydrogenation or elimination products.
 Dehydrochlorination or beta-elimination was also evident by acetylene appearance.
-Other related $C_1$ or $C_2$ compounds were produced in much smaller yields.
+Other related C_1 or C_2 compounds were produced in much smaller yields.
 Under similar conditions, experiments were also performed to assess the mass balance and carbon distribution.
 Both kinetic and mechanistic aspects were explored.
 In anaerobic environments, zinc generally provides electrons to organic molecules and further promotes the hydrocarbon formation.
 In a separate study, pH changes in Zn and Sn reductive systems were measured and compared.
-The catalytic effects of $Ag^0$ and $Pd^0$ promoters were studied, also.
+The catalytic effects of Ag^0 and Pd^0 promoters were studied, also.

 Status: At the beginning of this project, high-surface-area zinc metal particles were used to destroy chlorocarbon contaminants in water.
 The understanding about the reactions of aluminum (Al), zinc (Zn), and tin (Sn) zero-valent particles with chlorocarbons in water improved a great deal, but these reactions must be cataloged for all reactive metals in order to extend the technology to field applications.
 Tests on a variety of core/shell nanoparticles with shells of transition metal oxides and cores of magnesium oxide (MgO) and calcium oxide (CaO) have been performed.
 The purpose of these tests is to help determine which combinations of metal oxides are most effective overall for treating contaminated water, and whether larger and less expensive microparticles can substitute for nanoparticles.
 Studies of doping zinc with silver, palladium, and gold indicate that reactivity towards carbon tetrachloride in water is increased significantly.
 A fixed-bed reactor for destructive adsorption of air pollutants has been constructed and experiments continue.
-Later, this fixed-bed unit may be converted into a flow reactor for treating contaminated water.
-This project is in its third year.
+Three patents have been obtained and work continues to transfer this technology to the private sector via a partnership with a small business.
+This project is in its fourth year.